boydc7/textpipe/README.md

       "fields": [                       // One or more fields that make up the order {
             "name": "OrderId",          // Target field named OrderId (Target fields are outputs)
-            "format": "<Order Num>",    // The source field(s) and format specifier used to create and format the
+            "format": "<Order Num>",    // The source field(s) and format specifier used to create and
+                                        // format the target field
+            "type": "System.Int64",     // An optional type that the final target field value MUST
+                                        // convert into successfully
+            "sources": [                // Zero or more source field(s) that are used to build this
                                         // target field
-            "type": "System.Int64",     // An optional type that the final target field value MUST convert into successfully "sources": [                // Zero or more source field(s) that are used to build this target field {
+              {
                 "name": "Order Num",    // The name of the source field.
-To reference a source field by name,
+To reference a source field
-                                        // it must come from a file format that supports named fields, i.e. a CSV file
+                                        // by name, it must come from a file format that supports
-                                        // with valid headers, JSON, etc.
+                                        // named fields, i.e. a CSV file with valid headers, JSON,...
-                "filters": [            // One or more filters to apply to the source field before using.
-                  "trim",               // These modify the source value in some way, and do not fail/throw exceptions "upper",              // based on the contents of the field - a value is simply trimmed,
+                "filters": [            // One or more filters to apply to the source field before using "trim",               // These modify the source value in some way, and do not "upper",              // fail/throw exceptions based on the contents of the field
-                                        // or upper-cased (if upper-caseable)
-                  "titlecase"           // or title-cased...
+                                        // a value is simply trimmed, or upper-cased (if upper- "titlecase"           // caseable) or title-cased...
                 ]
               }
             ]
           },
           {
-            "name": "OrderAmount",      // 2nd target field named OrderAmount "format": "{<Amt>,0:N4}",   // Formats can include any viable .NET format string (this one will format the source
+            "name": "OrderAmount",      // 2nd target field named OrderAmount "format": "{<Amt>,0:N4}",   // Formats can include any viable .NET format string (this
-                                        // field Amt value from a double into a number with culture-specific thousands
+                                        // one will format the source field Amt value from a double
+                                        // into a number with culture-specific thousands separators
-                                        // separators and 4 decimal places (rounded) "sources": [
+                                        // and 4 decimal places (rounded)
+            "sources": [
               {
                 "name": "Amt",          // The source field
-                "type": "System.Double"  // If the source field is used in a format string, the type is
-                                        // required to make it work contextually correctly }
+                "type": "System.Double"  // If the source field is used in a format string, the }                         // type is required to make it work contextually correctly ]
-            ]
           },
           {
             "name": "OrderDate",        // The 3rd target field named OrderDate "format": "{<Year>:2000}-{<Month>:00}-{<Day>:00}T00:00:00Z",
                       // Above is an ISO 8601 format date with zulu tz build from 3 source fields
-                      // The Year will be a 4-digit year (if 2 digits it will be 20xx), month and day will
+                      // The Year will be a 4-digit year (if 2 digits it will be 20xx), month and
-                      // be 2 digit days padded with a 0 on teh left "sources": [
+                      // day will be 2 digit days padded with a 0 on teh left "sources": [
-              {                          // Single target field in this case is made of 3 different source fields "name": "Year",
+              {                          // Single target made of 3 different source fields "name": "Year",
-                "type": "System.Int32"   // Each with a type specified to work contextually in the format string },
+                "type": "System.Int32"   // Each with a type specified to work contextually in },                         // the format string
               {
                 "name": "Month",
                 "type": "System.Int32"